I have compiled a list of what I consider craft essentials for any craft cupboard, or a craft room if you are lucky enough to have one.

 - Sharpie pens – I use these with so many crafts from drawing out templates to colouring in shrinky dinks.

-- Acylic paint pens – Good for writting on fabrics like denim or hard surfaces, such as rocks and ceramics.
+- Acrylic paint pens – Good for writing on fabrics like denim or hard surfaces, such as rocks and ceramics.

 4. Varnishes and finishes